-Appendix 6
+Appendix 8

-Proactive survey to promote understanding of bullying behaviour anyone who bullies others but who then signs a promise to stop and keeps that promise will not be punished and will not be in trouble so everyone can "live happily ever after."
-Your Na Name: Class: ny pupils(s) in your class that han most others: you know get called nan nes or get teased, hurt or badly Does thi s involve (Circle the behav viours you have seen) Calling them names Making fun of them Going at their stuff Not letting them join in Pushing them Hitting or Kicking Any oth er ways someone is mean to them Name aı ny other pupils who know ab out this even though they y may not be doing it: Have yo u ever treated them this way ?
-(Circle the appropriate answer) Often Some times Never
+Proactive survey to promote understanding of bullying behaviour no bullies others but who this head and will not be in the stop and keeps that promise will live happily ever after."
+Your Nam me: Class: pupils(s) in your class that n most others: you know get called nan nes or get teased, hurt or badly Does this i nvolve (Circle the behav riours you have seen) Calling them names Making fun of them Going at their stuff Not letting them join in Pushing them Hitting or Kicking Any other ways someone is mean to t hem Name any other pupils who know ab out this even though they y may not be doing it: Have you ever treated them this way ?
+(Circle the appropriate a answer) Often Some times Never